pmuellr/yield-callback/README.md

   The rule is, if you are using a `(err, data)` node-style callback, and the `data` isn't an array, you can return an Error object or non-array data object by themselves, and yield-callback will figure out what to do.
-If the `data` is or might be an array, you should return `[err, data]` when returning the data object.
+If the `data` is or might be an array, you should use the explicit form of returning an array of the callback parameters.